-In October 2013, I had my final flare-up.
-I had been tracking my flare-ups and for the past year, I had only two, but each one lasted 21-days.
+In October 2013, I arrived at a 5-year remission.
+I had been tracking my flare-ups and for the past year, there were only two, but each one lasted 21-days.
 21 miserable days.
 But the good thing was that they were so spread apart that I had time to gain my weight back.

-It has been over five years and I now consider myself "cured".
+After five years, I considered myself "cured".
 All I know is that I love food.
 For three years, I could not eat anything fibrous.
 Especially apples.
-I am now making up for all that.
+I made up for all that.

-Though I still wish I weren't as overweight, I would not trade a good meal for a small waist any day.
+One thing I learned: I would not trade a good meal for a small waist any day.

 I will never stop praying for my dear brothers and sisters who still suffer from Gastroparesis.
 There are many who need a cure, who need prayers and good thoughts.
 If you have a prayer list, please add them to it.

 In April 2018, my GP returned.
 I have managed it to the best of my ability using the tools I have mapped out in this writing.

 Fortunately, it is not as bad as it was at first.
 However, it is bad enough.
 Still, I have avoided making any trips to the ER.

 My focus is on dietary control and paying close attention to the psycho-somatic symptoms that are part of a scary disease.

 Furthermore, I am working on a Gastroparesis based yoga program and writing a book for the Mild-to-Moderate GP Lifestyle.